-NYSB offers classes on Monday evenings for seven weeks in two fall quarters and two spring quarters; on Monday evenings in four weeks in one winter session in January; and on Monday evenings for four weeks in one summer session in June.
+NYSB offers classes on Monday evenings for seven weeks in two fall quarters and two spring quarters; on Monday evenings for four weeks in one January winter session; and on Monday evenings for four weeks in one June summer session.

 NOTE: Any prerequisites for a course must be fulfilled before taking that course.
-The course descriptions in the back of this catalog state any prerequisites for a course.
+The course descriptions state any prerequisites for a course.
 Need any advice?
-Please stop by the office or call us at (212) 975-0170 x123.
+Please call us at (212) 975-0170 x123.

 Grades and Attendance